-Gate 1 Doncaster Avenue (nearest the canteen): This gate is open from 3pm and is only for students accessing the Car pick Up Zone.
-To ensure the safety of our students, adult pedestrians are asked NOT to use this gate until after 3.15pm.
+Gate 1 Doncaster Avenue (nearest the canteen): This gate is open at 8:30am for entry to the school and from 3pm only for students accessing the Car pick Up Zone.
+To ensure the safety of our students, adult pedestrians are asked NOT to use this gate after school.